leanix/leanix-reporting/AI_AGENT_GUIDE.md

 - **TypeScript definitions** - Access TypeScript definitions from the `@leanix/reporting` package
 - **GraphQL type definitions** - Request Schema in SDL for types like `Query`, `Application`, `ITComponent`, `BaseFactSheet`

-There might be more LeanIX MCP tools available.
+There may be more LeanIX MCP tools available.
-Do not use other LeanIX MCP tools to modify data.
-Do not use other LeanIX MCP tools to fetch data and hardcode it in the report.
+Do not use other LeanIX MCP tools to modify data or to fetch data and hardcoding it in the report

 The LeanIX MCP Server is always connected to a specific workspace via an API token.
 Since each workspace can have different configurations, the GraphQL schema definitions may vary between workspaces.